What is Age-Related Macular Degeneration (AMD)?

 The primary risk factor for AMD is age—the older you are, the greater your risk.
-Also, people with a family history of AMD are at higher risk, as are women and people of European descent.
+Also, people with a family history of AMD are at higher risk, as are women and people who are Caucasian or of European descent.

 - Cigarette smoking